Autodesk-Forge/tokenflex-python-report.script/README.md

 ## Description

-A Forge Python script used to download Autodesk consumption data.
-The scripts are designed to communicate with Autodesk and  the Forge Consumption Reporting API.
+A Forge Python script used to download Autodesk TokenFlex usage data.
+The scripts are designed to communicate with Autodesk and the Forge TokenFlex Reporting API.

 ### Thumbnail